🖤✨ Plot twist! I'm taking a short detour from dead bodies to dive into...magical dating disasters!

 “Again, so sorry.”
 He lifted both hands, which let off a puff of smoke.
 He yelped and stuffed them into his pockets.

 Sighing, I glanced out the window at Harbor Way, the town’s main street, wishing I could hex the clock.
-Every minute I spent putting out literal fires was a minute stolen from perfecting Heartstring No. 9.
+Every minute I spent putting out literal fires was a minute stolen from finalizing Heartstring No. 9, which could finally erase the Brewster family’s black mark.

 All I needed today was to keep my eyebrows un-singed and my contest brew on track.